 09 Sep TWIST JUMPER

-Posted at 13:55h in Creative Pattern Making, Introductory, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 13:55h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 There are so many different kinds of twists in pattern making and I have dealt with a few in this blog.
 These single twist styles have one major drawback and that is the fabric you use needs to look as good from the right and the wrong side.
 I think this really limits your choices.
 If you could get your hands on an extremely light weight double knit that would be fantastic.
 You also have to choose your edge finishes (hems) to look good from the front and the back, as both sides are viewed.

 The Pattern Plan is based on my Kimono Knit Block with a slight cowl developed in the front neck and a crossover back.